On this page

-- the older person’s care needs increasing and they don’t get appropriate good care;
+- The older person’s care needs increasing but they don’t get appropriate good care

-- A child dies and the older person is left living with a son or daughter-in- law who is not in a position to provide the same level of care
+- A child dies, or divorces and leaves the family home, and the older person is left living with a son or daughter-in- law who is not in a position to provide the same level of care

 - A child gets into financial trouble and the home is at risk.